onlyCasual/CECS-130-Intro-to-Programming-Languages/README.md

 1. Alphabetically sort the list of entries by name (first or last).
 2. Find a phone number for a given name.
 3. Randomly select a friend from the phonebook for you to call.
-4. Delete everyone from the phonebook at the same time.
-*You program MUST be bug-free, well commented (Including author’s information, program description, lab section, date, etc.).*\
+4. Delete everyone from the phonebook at the same time./ *You program MUST be bug-free, well commented (Including author’s information, program description, lab section, date, etc.).*\
 File Link: [Lab 7 - Phone Book Extended](CECS%20130%20-%20Lab%20%237.c)